tomhallmain/sd-runner/README.md

 ## Blacklist Window

 A UI window for managing terms to filter from generated prompts.
 Add, remove, or toggle terms, and import/export your blacklist in CSV, JSON, or TXT formats.

-Terms are matched against exact words and their plurals.
+**Exception Patterns**: Each blacklist item can optionally include an exception pattern (regex) that will un-filter tags that would otherwise be filtered by the primary pattern.
+This allows for fine-grained control - for example, you can blacklist "cat" but use an exception pattern like "cathedral" to allow that specific term through.

 **Enhanced Security**: The blacklist features multi-level password protection with separate permissions for revealing and editing concepts.
 A default encrypted blacklist is provided for first-time users, and blacklist operations require security to be configured with user confirmation to prevent accidental data loss and exposure of problematic concepts.

 ## Password Protection

 The application includes a password protection system that can be configured to require authentication for sensitive actions.
+Password settings are stored securely in the encrypted application cache.
 Access the Password Administration window using `<Control-P>` to configure which actions require password verification.

 Protected actions include:
 - Access Password Administration (defaults to protected)